 The man was Miles S. Burke, StM2c an African-American who due to the segregated policies at the time could only serve as a mess steward.
 When battle stations were called, Burke was assigned to the handling room team on the after most gun mount #5.
 Burke due to his size and massive strength, was remembered by his team leader in these words.

-Burke was so fast that he out preformed the other gun crews and according to Jim Pobog, caused it to appear that the #5 turret has an automatic loading system.
+Burke was so fast that he out preformed the other gun crews and according to Jim's stepfathers account, made it appear that the #5 turret has an automatic loading system.
 When the ship was badly hit, Aguilar had a hard time getting Burke to abandon his station.Robert Aguilar, SKD2c, was in-charge of that handling room crew and he remembers Burke well.
 Aguilar says of Burke, "He had all the physical attributes to make him the perfect individual for the job.
 In addition, he had the mental, emotional and moral strength to handle the situations we got into without breaking down when we needed him the most.
 It was obvious that he was more valuable to us than he was to the crews that had the mechanical hoists from the magazine to the handling room.
 He never complained the about the hard work; he worked all alone; and I don't remember Miles asking to be relieved even for a short period of time."
 Aguilar goes on to note, "What a sight to see that big muscle-bound body, shiny with perspiration, stay on the job like he did that day in Surigato Strait when we were under air attack for several hours and the temperature got like an oven in the handling room area."